1932 New Mexico gubernatorial election

 The 1932 New Mexico gubernatorial election took place on November 8, 1932, in order to elect the Governor of New Mexico.
 Incumbent Democrat Arthur Seligman won reelection to a second term.
+This was the first gubernatorial election in which Rio Arriba County voted for a Democrat.
+Seligman was the last Democrat until Jack M. Campbell in 1964 to carry Mora County.